varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __How to make changes to source code?__

+Each bug has a different solution.
+So there is no generic answer or solution to any of them.
+Though, bugs _can_ be classified into different categories and when some categories of bugs have a technique that can be applied to them regardless of the specific information.
+What are these category of bugs?

+1. Programming bugs such as off by one error, incorrect display of titles, menus, shortcuts unavailable and plenty others.
+1. [Documentation bugs](https://bugzilla.gnome.org/buglist.cgi?type0-0-4=substring&keywords=documentation&keywords_type=allwords&field0-0-0=product&type0-0-1=substring&field0-0-1=component&field0-0-4=longdesc&resolution=FIXED&resolution=WONTFIX&resolution=DUPLICATE&resolution=NOTABUG&resolution=NOTGNOME&resolution=INCOMPLETE&resolution=INVALID&type0-0-3=substring&query_format=advanced&field0-0-3=status_whiteboard&bug_status=UNCONFIRMED&bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED&bug_status=NEEDINFO&bug_status=RESOLVED&bug_status=VERIFIED&field0-0-2=short_desc&type0-0-0=substring&type0-0-2=substring) such as inconsistent user help instructions, typos (that is, spelling mistakes), missing format for content (technical term: missing markup) and so on.
+1. [Translation bugs](https://bugzilla.gnome.org/buglist.cgi?type0-0-4=substring;keywords=I18N;keywords_type=allwords;field0-0-0=product;type0-0-1=substring;field0-0-1=component;field0-0-4=longdesc;resolution=FIXED;resolution=WONTFIX;resolution=DUPLICATE;resolution=NOTABUG;resolution=NOTGNOME;resolution=INCOMPLETE;resolution=INVALID;type0-0-3=substring;query_format=advanced;field0-0-3=status_whiteboard;bug_status=UNCONFIRMED;bug_status=NEW;bug_status=ASSIGNED;bug_status=REOPENED;bug_status=NEEDINFO;bug_status=RESOLVED;bug_status=VERIFIED;field0-0-2=short_desc;type0-0-0=substring;type0-0-2=substring) such as incorrect translation, outdated translation, missing translation strings and so on.
+1. [String bugs](https://bugzilla.gnome.org/buglist.cgi?type0-0-4=substring;keywords=string;keywords_type=allwords;field0-0-0=product;type0-0-1=substring;field0-0-1=component;field0-0-4=longdesc;resolution=FIXED;resolution=WONTFIX;resolution=DUPLICATE;resolution=NOTABUG;resolution=NOTGNOME;resolution=INCOMPLETE;resolution=INVALID;type0-0-3=substring;query_format=advanced;field0-0-3=status_whiteboard;bug_status=UNCONFIRMED;bug_status=NEW;bug_status=ASSIGNED;bug_status=REOPENED;bug_status=NEEDINFO;bug_status=RESOLVED;bug_status=VERIFIED;field0-0-2=short_desc;type0-0-0=substring;type0-0-2=substring) such as typos in the text you see in the Graphical User Interface of a program.

+If you know which bug you would like to resolve but have no clue what changes to make, you should [look up the mentor listed for the project](https://wiki.gnome.org/GnomeLove/Mentors).
+Most mentors can be found logged in on GNOME's IRC network.
+You can contact them by sending a message to their IRC usernames called "nicks".
+This document has a section shows you how to connect to an IRC network and chatroom.

+__How do I submit changes made to source code?__

 You have selected a bug to solve?
 Great!
 You know how to fix it?
 Great!
 You have made the change?
 Great!
 How do I know show these changes to the world?
 This procedure is called _making a patch_.
 A patch is a file that contains the changes you made to the source code in order to fix an issue.

-To make a patch, in the git repository of the project you made changes to:
+_To make a patch, in the git repository of the project you made changes to_:

 1. Add changed files.
 This command tells git that you are ready to save the changes to these files.
 This command means that you are adding _all_ files you changed, to be saved: `git add -u`.

 If want to add each file one by one, then use `git add /path/to/file`.
 Replace /path/to/file with actual path file name and it's extension, of course.
 You can press "Tab" key to compelete the path and file name after typing some letters of the same.

 1. Check if files you require have been added with `git status`.
 You should see output like this:
 ```
 sindhus@leh:~/checkout/gnome/gnome-dictionary/help/C$ git status
 # On branch stubs